vfarcic/cncf-demo/manuscript/policies/README.md

 ### Validating Admission Controller Policies Vs. Mutating Admission Controller Policies
 <br>

-An admission controller policy can be either *validating* or mutating.
+An admission controller policy can be either *validating* or *mutating*.

 A *validating* admission controller policy sets rules about whether a certain action is allowed to be performed on a certain resource.
 After the rule is set, the admission controller software will evaluate any requests that are covered by this policy and return one of two answers: “Yes, this action is allowed to be performed on this resource”, or “No, this action is not allowed to be performed on this resource”.
 The kube-api will then act accordingly.